bparanj/crystal/electronics/experiments/queue/opamp-attenuator.md

+PENDING

+This uses an IC.
+Move to out of scope folder

-This statement highlights the conceptual operation of an operational amplifier (op-amp), which fundamentally relies on attenuation of the input difference to achieve what is perceived as amplification.
+The conceptual operation of an operational amplifier (op-amp), which fundamentally relies on attenuation of the input difference to achieve what is perceived as amplification.
 Here’s an explanation of this apparent paradox:

 ### Why an Op-Amp is Seen as an Attenuator